ianxxiao/reinforcement_learning_project/README.md

     - -0.1 * number of bike removed at each hour
     - -20 if bike stock becomes negative at any given point (being implemented and tested at the moment)

 **Insight 1: The agent was able to recognize the 50 bike stock limit and manage stock effectively and cheaply after some training.**

+The agent recognized the bike stock limit by reward feedback through all training episodes, instead of having "visiblity" to what the human programmer specified.

 ![image](/result_snapshot/stock_history_120180308093154459029.png)